qtKite/Kitto-neural-network/README.md

 ## kitto neuron
-A small development to identify small patterns to further understand the concept of the self learning algorithm
+simple project to identify small patterns to further understand the concept of the self learning algorithm

 The pattern will be to determine if a number in a matrix is greater or less than 0 by using -1 or 1.